omallassi/adrust/README.md

 ## ADR Template & lifecycle

 For now, template should be in _asciidoc_.
 Look at `./templates/adr-temaplate-v0.1.adoc` (in particularly the header) for more details.
-ADR lifecycle is managed based on the `cl-*` information (available in template headers).
+ADR lifecycle is managed based on the `*Status:* {...}` information (available in template headers).

 ## Tags
 There is a beta support for tags.
 These tags, if available, will be used in `adr list` and `adr tags ...`